What Is The Average Bowling Score?

-Maybe you have been to the bowling alley with your friends and found you have won a few games quite handily, we bet you wondered what the average score for bowling is, and how you would stack up against it.
+Maybe you have been to the bowling alley with your friends and found you have won a few games quite handily; we bet you wondered what is the average bowling score and how you would stack up against it.

 Are you playing against people who are below average, or are you a potential candidate to be considered for competitive bowling competitions?

-If you are thinking of engaging with the latter, then it can be worth getting a good idea of the opposition and where you ended up in order to compete with the best.
+If you are considering engaging with the latter, it can be worth getting a good idea of the opposition and where you ended up competing with the best.

-Regardless of your reasons, we have found out everything you need to know about the average bowling score and how to measure yourself against it.
+Regardless of your reasons, we have discovered everything you need to know about the average bowling score and how to measure yourself against it.
 Keep reading to find out.

 How Do You Score In Bowling?

 Each player plays ten ‘frames’ per game, with a max of 2 throws in each frame.
-In the last frame, if you score a strike or a spare you also get an extra turn, but only in this last frame.
+If you score a strike or a spare in the last frame, you also get an extra turn, but only in this final frame.

-To put it simply, bowling is scored by tallying up the amount of pins you successfully knock down each frame and keeping a record of the total number.
+Simply put, bowling is scored by tallying up the number of pins you successfully knock down each frame and keeping a record of the total number.

-Of course, the average score in bowling, following the common scoring method we described in the previous section, will be dependent on your proficiency.
-What is average for a league bowler will be much different to the average for a beginner or a child.
+Of course, the average score in bowling, following the standard scoring method described in the previous section, will depend on your proficiency.
+What is average for a league bowler will be much different from that for a beginner.

 What Is A Perfect Game?

-It makes sense to identify what the best score is you can get in bowling, so we have something to compare an average score to.
+Identifying the best score in bowling makes sense, so we have something to compare an average score to.

-Well, if math serves us right, you can get a 300 score in bowling which does happen occasionally in the highest levels of the game.
+If math serves us right, you can get a 300 score in bowling, which happens occasionally at the game’s highest levels.

-In order to reach this maximum score you must score nine consecutive strikes and score three final pins in the final frame in order to hit that 300 maximum points.
+To reach this maximum score, you must score nine consecutive strikes and three final strikes in the final frame to earn 300 points.

-Conversely, Fero Williams is the person who has bowled the most perfect games with a record of 135 perfect games, wow!
+Conversely, Fero Williams has bowled the most perfect games, with a record of 135 perfect games; wow!

 Average Score For Beginners

-You may have never played bowling before, and are looking for guidance within this article on rules and average scores.
-Don’t worry, you won’t make too much of a fool of yourself, bowling is pretty recreational and easy so there’s nothing to be afraid of.
+You may have never bowled before and are looking for guidance on rules and average scores within this article.
+Don’t worry; you won’t make too much of a fool of yourself; bowling is pretty recreational and leisurely, so there’s nothing to be afraid of.

-Generally, a first or second time player should expect to get below 100 points, usually below 90 although you might get a lucky spare, a strike, or just find you are a natural!
+Generally, a first or second-time player should expect to get below 100 points, usually below 90, although you might get a lucky spare, a strike, or find you are a natural!

 For those who enjoy going bowling with their friends and family, having a few drinks while they do it, making a day out of bowling as a special occasion for a birthday or celebration, rather than taking it seriously, you might consider yourself a recreational player.

-Even as a recreational player you may have some experience playing bowling and may even find yourself winning more of these matches than losing.
+Even as a recreational player, you may have some experience bowling and may even find yourself winning more of these matches than losing.

 Average Score For A League Player

-The next step up would be to enter the world of semi professional bowling.
-If you find you exceed a score of 120 most games, and even find yourself getting higher than that on a good day, you may want to consider entering your local bowling league if you fancy it.
+The next step up would be to enter the world of semi-professional bowling.
+If you exceed a score of 120 in most games and even get higher than that on a good day, you may want to consider entering your local bowling league if you are up to it.

-On average, a competitive bowling player who wants to win a competitive match, rather than playing recreationally should be scoring around 120 – 200, depending on the level of skill your league is which can differ per player, of course.
+On average, a competitive bowler who wants to win a competitive match rather than playing recreationally should score around 120 – 200, depending on the skill level of your league, which can differ per player.

 Average Score For A Professional Player

-If you are genuinely interested in making a living from bowling, dedicating your life to its practice, and being able to compete with some of the best players in the world, then the average score here is a little different.
+Suppose you are genuinely interested in making a living from bowling, dedicating your life to its practice, and being able to compete with some of the best players in the world.
+In that case, the average score here is a little different.

-In any case, for most professional players if you actually want to compete with the best, you need to be aiming for a perfect score and not falling too far short.
+In any case, for most professional players, if you want to compete with the best, you must aim for a perfect score and not fall too short.

-This means you need to score around 220 – 280, this is generally where most professional bowlers are scoring.
-Anything below 200 would be a quite bad game.
+This means you need to score around 220 – 280; this is generally where most professional bowlers score.
+Anything below 200 would be quite a bad game.

 How To Improve Your Bowling Score

-The most sure fire way to increase your bowling score is to aim for strikes and spares, you don’t want to leave a frame without clearing the alley, this should be your main aim if you want to score high.
+The most surefire way to increase your bowling score is to aim for strikes and spares; you don’t want to have any open frames; this should be your primary aim if you want to score high.

-Most professional players are really ‘bowling’ how most recreational players would, they are generally trying to get a perfect game and their score is usually a reflection of how successful they were in doing that.
+Most professional players are really ‘bowling’ like most recreational players; they are generally trying to bowl a perfect game, and their score usually reflects how successful they were in doing that.

-If a professional player does not clear the alley in their frame, by getting a spare or strike, they will generally fall fairly below the score of other players.
+If a professional player does not get a mark in their frame by getting a spare or strike, they will generally fall somewhat below the score of other players.

-So, for actionable advice as a recreational player aspiring to this standard, you want to perfect your technique for clearing the alley.
-For clearing the alley, the thing you want to focus on the most is actually two things.
+So, for actionable advice as a recreational player aspiring to this standard, you want to perfect your technique for getting a mark.
+You want to focus on two things the most to get a mark.

-You want to focus on where your ball hits the cluster of pins; in general, you want your ball to hit either just right or just left of the pin closest to you.
+You want to focus on where your ball hits the pins.
+You generally want your ball to hit either the right or left pocket.
 This should work in tandem with the technique of your throw.

-For general technique you want to roll as straight as possible in order to utilize the point of impact to clear the alley.
+For general technique, you want to roll as straight as possible to utilize the point of impact to knock down all ten pins.

-This involves making sure your wrist moves as little as possible, making sure your hand remains behind the ball all the way through the throw as well as keeping a good frame with your body.
+This involves ensuring your wrist moves as little as possible, your hand remains behind the ball through the throw, and keeping a reasonable frame with your body.

-If your ball is super straight and hits the most forward pin slightly off center, the force should clear the whole alley and score a strike.
+If your ball is straight and hits the most forward pin slightly off center (the pocket), the force should knock down all ten pins and score a strike.

-If you aim to achieve this and fail then you should be able to clear up the rest of the alley and get a spare which will increase your score.
+If you aim to achieve this and fail, you should be able to knock down the remaining pins and get a spare to increase your score.

 In Summary